Lukinoh/mario-kart-world-time-trial-browser/README.md

 - Live update has some issues, for instance, when you get a new coin, there is animation that move the number up.
   To reduce these issues, we can add screenshots with these exceptions.
-- // CanvasImageData & CanvasDrawImage
-- Try to use webworker to improve performance
-- Add support to determine that there is not more shrooms
 - Improve shroom detection
 - Do no check image size are the same
 - add solidjs router
-- add vitest (may need jsdom or something similar)
+- add vitest (may need jsdom or something similar) Use the images I have to detect the values for instances- v
-- optimise image by precompiling them
+- optimise image by precompiling them (or sharp it)
-- empeach opening twice the webpage
 - counter of attempts
-- keep 100 attemps
 - image invert is used for debugging
 - add metadata for images (box position maybe, help to build without th need to access timecoins etc..?
+- avoid having two pages open as the same time
+- shroom number is wrong it display the reamining shrooms and not the used one.
-- add loading optimisation
+- versioning
+- unstorage snapshot import/export
+- automatically parse the best record of mkwrs and add it to the list (not possible cors, either ask enter a bypass cors or function to copy paste)
+- tab focus or not